DBCDK/rawrepo-dump-tool/README.md

                          E.g. -a 870970 870971 870979
   -s {ACTIVE,ALL,DELETED}, --status {ACTIVE,ALL,DELETED}
                          Status of the records to dump.
-                         ACTIVE = active records only, ALL = both active and deleted records, DELETED = only deleted records.
+                         ACTIVE = active records only,
+                         ALL = both active and deleted records, DELETED = only deleted records.
                          Defaults to ACTIVE
-  -f {LINE,XML,JSON,ISO}, --format {LINE,XML,JSON,ISO}
+  -f {LINE,XML,JSON,ISO,LINE_XML}, --format {LINE,XML,JSON,ISO,LINE_XML}
                          Output format.
-                         Defaults to LINE
+                         Defaults to LINE.
-  -e ENCODING, --encoding ENCODING
+                         XML outputs a marcxchange collection -e ENCODING, --encoding ENCODING
                          Output character set.
-                         eg. LATIN-1, UTF-8, and more.
+                         eg. LATIN1, UTF-8, and more.
                          Defaults to UTF-8.
   -t TYPE [TYPE ...], --type TYPE [TYPE ...]
                          (Only relevant for FBS agencies) List of record type of FBS records.
-                         LOCAL = local records owned by the agency, ENRICHMENT = enrichments for the agency, HOLDINGS = records which the agency has holdings on.
+                         LOCAL = local records owned by the agency, ENRICHMENT = enrichments for the agency,
+                         HOLDINGS = records which the agency has holdings on.
-                         Mandatory when dumping FBS agency, otherwise ignored -cf CREATED_FROM, --created-from CREATED_FROM
+                         Mandatory when dumping FBS agency, otherwise ignored.
+                         Note: It might not be possible to dump both rawrepo and holdings for a FBS agency in the same operation due to a known error in the rawrepo-record-service.
+  -cf CREATED_FROM, --created-from CREATED_FROM
-                         Earliest creation date (optional).
+                         Earliest database creation date (optional).
                          Format is either 'YYYY-MM-DD' or 'YYYY-MM-DD HH:mm:ss'.
                          E.g. 2019-03-06 10:12:42
   -ct CREATED_TO, --created-to CREATED_TO
-                         Lastest creation date (optional).
+                         Latest database creation date (optional).
                          Format is either 'YYYY-MM-DD' or 'YYYY-MM-DD HH:mm:ss'.
                          E.g. 2019-03-06 10:12:42
   -mf MODIFIED_FROM, --modified-from MODIFIED_FROM
-                         Earliest modification date (optional).
+                         Earliest database modification date (optional).
                          Format is either 'YYYY-MM-DD' or 'YYYY-MM-DD HH:mm:ss'.
                          E.g. 2019-03-06 10:12:42
   -mt MODIFIED_TO, --modified-to MODIFIED_TO
-                         Lastest modification date (optional).
+                         Latest database modification date (optional).
                          Format is either 'YYYY-MM-DD' or 'YYYY-MM-DD HH:mm:ss'.
                          E.g. 2019-03-06 10:12:42
   -u URL, --url URL      The URL of the record service.
                          E.g. http://rawrepo-record-service.datawell.cloud.svc.dbc.dk
   -o FILE, --file FILE   The name which the dump should be written to
                          E.g. 870970.lin
+  --dryrun [{true,false}]
-  --dryrun DRYRUN        Dryrun is used for getting the amount of records that will be exported on a normal run.
+                         Dryrun is used for getting the amount of records that will be exported on a normal run.

 ````
 Examples